josben161/portersprep/docs/health/REPORT.md

 - Enhance security with rate limiting
 - Add more comprehensive documentation

-The PortersPrep application is in good health with all critical functionality working.
+The The Academic Architect application is in good health with all critical functionality working.
 The core features are properly implemented with appropriate security measures and error handling.